YH188/Identification-and-Segmentation-of-Needle/README.md

 ## 3、Model Training and Evaluation
 - Train the model within the MASK-RCNN network embedded with FPN.
 - Successfully detect acupuncture needles in various scenarios.

+## 4、Viewing Results

+To see the needle detection and segmentation results, please open the `work_dirs` folder or download and view `predictions-only_needle.mp4`.